Game Assets | Video Game Development | Autodesk

 How to buy

-Video game assets are the pieces of digital content that go into a game, including visual design and media files, animations (US site), sounds and any other assets for game development (US site).
+Video game assets are the pieces of digital content that go into a game, including visual design and media files, animations, sounds, and any other assets for game development.

-Then, it’s time for texturing, where 2D images of colours, patterns and other details are wrapped around the polygonal geometries of the 3D model to make them look realistic.
+Then, it’s time for texturing, where 2D images of colors, patterns, and other details are wrapped around the polygonal geometries of the 3D model to make them look realistic.
 Further realism can come from adding lighting effects.

-Certain assets for game development, such as character models, also need to be rigged (US site) and animated to control their in-game dynamics.
-Maya is the game industry standard for animations – game assets that lay out the movements of other assets like characters or machinery.
-As a final step, game developers optimise game assets for the best performance on a particular game system, such as a console or a PC.
-Optimising assets may include compressing the size of game asset files like models and textures so they’re not too large to run smoothly on a game system.
+Certain assets for game development, such as character models, also need to be rigged and animated to control their in-game dynamics.
+Maya is the game industry standard for animations—game assets that lay out the movements of other assets like characters or machinery.
+As a final step, game developers optimize game assets for the best performance on a particular game system, such as a console or a PC.
+Optimizing assets may include compressing the size of game asset files like models and textures so they’re not too large to run smoothly on a game system.

 Attract players with unforgettable characters